Aliaksandra Sasnovich: 2019: US Open doubles semifinal

-2020: US Open singles third round, French Open doubles QF
+2020: US Open singles third round, French Open doubles quarterfinal

 In the first half of the year, Sasnovich did not produce any significant results.
 After five months of tennis absence due to the COVID-19 pandemic, she played at the Palermo Ladies Open, where she reached the quarterfinal but then lost her match to Petra Martić.
 At the US Open, she defeated world No. 19, Markéta Vondroušová, and reached the third round, in which she lost to Yulia Putintseva.
 The following week, she played at the İstanbul Cup where she reached the quarterfinals.
 After losing in the second round of the French Open in singles, she reached the quarterfinals in doubles, alongside Marta Kostyuk.
 She finished her year with a quarterfinal entry at the Linz Open.

 2021: Wimbledon third round, win over Serena Williams, WTA 1000 fourth round

 Sasnovich reached the third round at Wimbledon for the second time in her career, defeating Serena Williams, who retired in the first round, and Nao Hibino in the second round.

 At the Indian Wells Open, Sasnovich upset reigning US Open champion and 17th seed, Emma Raducanu, in the second round, 6–2, 6–4.
 She continued with upseting another Grand Slam champion and former No. 1, Simona Halep, in the following round.